yellowfromseegg/arch-fs25server/README.md

 ## Unpack and move the installer

 You should now unpack the installer and place the unzipped files inside the directory `/mydir/fs25/installer/`, all dlc should be placed in the directory `/mydir/fs25/dlc/` directory.
 If we start the docker container those directories will be accessed by the container, hence making them available for installation.
+With the new change to .img files the container supports now 7z and automatic ZIP and IMG extraction.
+Just put your downloaded files in the correct directory and the setup does all the needed magic to extract the files while installation.

 ## Downloading and updating the compose file / run command.
-The reccomended way to start the docker containers is using the tool docker compose.
+The recommended way to start the docker containers is using the tool docker compose.
 You will need to download the `docker-compose.yml` from this repository and store it on your host.
 You can just leave it in your users home directory or place it somewhere else, as long as you remember where you left it.

 Open it in some text editor of your choice.